Maryborough Base Hospital: 20th-century residences

-Other Buildings
+Other buildings

-During the first major redevelopment of the hospital, when the new Lady Musgrave hospital and the first nurses' quarters were constructed in 1928, other new buildings on the site included a mortuary also designed by POE Hawkes which is used as such to this day.
-This is a small reinforced concrete building rendered with roughcast stucco.
-At the time of the development the curator of the Gardens, Mr Fred Lawrence, as engaged to lay out the grounds.
+During the first major redevelopment of the hospital, when the new Lady Musgrave hospital and the first nurses' quarters were constructed in 1928, other new buildings on the site included a mortuary, also designed by POE Hawkes, which is used as such to this day.
+This is a small reinforced-concrete building rendered with roughcast stucco.
+At the time of the development the curator of the Gardens, Mr Fred Lawrence, was engaged to lay out the grounds.

-The next phases of development, opened in 1938 resulted in the construction of a dedicated operating theatre, which was until this stage, housed in various other buildings on the site.
+The next phases of development, opened in 1938, resulted in the construction of a dedicated operating theatre, which was until this stage, housed in various other buildings on the site.
 The operating theatre was designed by POE Hawkes and is obviously influenced by Spanish Mission architecture which was a popular inter-war architectural style.
 The building was constructed adjacent to the western side of the newly opened Demaine Block.
 The design of the operating theatre was described in the local newspaper at the time of opening "as the most up to date in Australia" and influenced by a "famous hospital in Berlin".
 A lengthy report of the innovative fittings and finishes follows and this describes many features which are standard in operating theatres of today.
 The operating theatre was extended in the 1950s and again in the 1970s and was converted for use as a store when the new major blocks were constructed.

 In 1950 a dining room, designed by Brisbane architects, Donoghue, Cusick and Edwards was constructed and this was a single storeyed timber building elevated on stumps.
 The building is now used as a School of Nursing.
 In conjunction with the construction of the dining room the same architects designed a brick kitchen constructed by the Queensland Building and Engineering Company.
 In November 1997 these buildings were substantially intact.

 In the year following, 1951, an ambulance station was constructed on the Maryborough Hospital site.
 This was built facing Neptune Street for a cost of and housed four ambulance station bays and ancillary room.
 This is now used as an engineers' workshop.